-- Weapons of any kind and the mention or threat of bringing a weapon on campus - Tobacco/Alcohol/Vaping paraphernalia - Drugs (prescription drugs and over-the-counter drugs must be given to the nurse) - Energy drinks (Red Bull, Monster, Rock Star, etc.) - White out liquid - Permanent markers & spray paint - Portable entertainment equipment and/or electronic devices (lpods, lpads, video games, etc.) - Cellular phones/personal technology/wearable technology-to be turned off and turned into homeroom teacher at the start of the day, will be returned at dismissal - Gum, candy, sunflower seeds - Aerosol cans/bottles/tubes (i.e., hair spray, perfume/cologne, mouth fresheners, deodorants, scented lotions, and body spray)
+- Weapons of any kind and the mention or threat of bringing a weapon on campus - Tobacco/Alcohol/Vaping paraphernalia - Drugs (prescription drugs and over-the-counter drugs must be given to the nurse) - Energy drinks (Red Bull, Monster, Rock Star, etc.) - White out liquid - Permanent markers & spray paint - Portable entertainment equipment and/or electronic devices (lpods, lpads, video games, etc.) - Cellular phones/personal technology/wearable technology-to be turned off and turned into homeroom teacher at the start of the day, will be returned at dismissal - Airpods, headphones, earbuds are not allowed during school hours, unless permitted by teachers for the purpose of contributing to the learning environment. - Gum, candy, sunflower seeds - Aerosol cans/bottles/tubes (i.e., hair spray, perfume/cologne, mouth fresheners, deodorants, scented lotions, and body spray)

-Serious infractions of school rules and/or student expectations could result in immediate probation, suspension, required withdrawal or expulsion.
+Serious infractions of school rules and/or student expectations could result in immediate probation, suspension, or required withdrawal.